Inquisition v. City of Charlotte

 Inquisition v.
-City of Charlotte was a landmark First Amendment decision.
+City of Charlotte is a landmark First Amendment decision.

 The Inquisition was an underground newspaper produced by East Mecklenburg High School students and their various contributors bi-monthly in Charlotte, North Carolina from April 1968 to late 1969.

 Background

 The Inquisition was an underground newspaper produced by high school students—mostly attending East Mecklenburg High School—and their various friends bi-monthly in Charlotte, North Carolina from April 1968 to late 1969.
 Inquisition was the first Underground Press Syndicate member from the U.S. South and a member of Liberation News Service.
 Copies of Inquisition can be found in 15 university libraries.

 After a first issue of only 81, the magazine went to 450 then doubled again by the third issue.
 By its final issues, the newspaper inspired emotional rejections by parents and became an underground icon for teens.

 Inquisition reporters are rumored to have taped one of Jimi Hendrix's last concerts for issue #3.